ThayaCheva/Lunala-and-Celestial-Tower/README.md

 **Unique Selling Points**

-- Difficulty - Typically in games players are free to retreat from combat or a viable strategy can be to dodge for some time for players to recollect themselves and avoid a loss.
+- Difficulty: Typically in games players are free to retreat from combat or a viable strategy can be to dodge for some time for players to recollect themselves and avoid a loss.
 However, in our game, we have decided to be much more punishing as players have to constantly engage with the game as not getting kills drains health which can lead to the end of a run through the celestial tower.
 As such we introduced a unique risk/reward system if players attempt to avoid fighting for too long or spend a large amount of time dodging they can be in a disadvantaged state when they enter combat again.

-- Replayability - Within our game, there are many abilities each with it's own upgrade trees that players can select from which encourages replayability, exploration, and new strategies to be crafted.
+- Replayability: Within our game, there are many abilities each with it's own upgrade trees that players can select from which encourages replayability, exploration, and new strategies to be crafted.
 As such players can play through the game again and attempt to try out a new playstyle by trying different upgrades for Lunala to complete the game in perhaps a more efficient manner or even make it more challenging.
 As the levels vary between runs it can also offer replayability for players as they can get new experiences when playing again.

 - Unique Levels: Within our game, each of the levels can impose some form of an effect on the player and enemies which will allow for unique variations in the gameplay between levels.
 The combination of enemies will also vary between levels.
 It will challenge players to adapt their gameplay strategy and their utilization of the mechanics offered.